COVID-19: FCTA to begin no jab, no access to offices - New Telegraph

-This, it stated was to reduce the risk of spreading the virus, following the Federal Government’s directive that staff on Grade Level 12 and below to resume duty.
+This, it stated, was to reduce the risk of spreading the virus, following the Federal Government’s directive that staff on Grade Level 12 and below resume duty.

 A statement signed by the Senior Special Assistant to FCT Minister on Media and Strategic Communication, Malam Abubakar Sani, said a circular from the FCTA Permanent Secretary, Olusade Adesola had made it mandatory for staff, clients and visitors to comply with the directive.